fcipriani/jquery.searchit.js/README.md

 Example:
 --------
-Just fill your listbox, then make it searchable passing the textbox to use
+Just pick your listbox, then make it searchable specifying the text box you'll use to type:

 	$("#listBox").searchable({
  		textField: $("#search")
 	});

-Options list and defaults:
+Option list and defaults:
 -----------------

 	textField: null